 “I brought the above items back to the Homicide office and placed them into a manila envelope and sealed it with evidence tape.
 Detective Mike Dugan took the above evidence and checked them into evidence.

 “Once in evidence, he checked them out and transported them to the LASO Scientific Crime Lab for toxicology analysis.
 LASO Crime Lab took possession of the above items and recorded them under lab receipt #K576382.”

-So, according to Detective Johnson and the supporting documents, three vials of the victim’s blood (tag #806431) ultimately were checked in to the L.A.
+So, according to Detective Johnson and supporting documents (pdf), three vials of Dana’s blood (tag #806431) ultimately were checked in to the L.A.
 Sheriff’s Office crime lab by Detective Mike Dugan on March 12, 2014.
 LBPD Sergeant Erik Herzog signed off on the transfer.

 Curiously, a conflicting report about these same vials of blood was filed by Detective Shea Robertson on December 5, 2014: